Table of Contents

 - Cyclophosphamide or methotrexate: This is usually used in cases that are resistant to intravenous immunoglobulin treatment.

-- Clopidogrel, dipyridamole and other anti-platelet drugs: This is mainly used in patients with a significant involvement of the coronary arteries and a high risk for thrombus formation.
+- Clopidogrel, dipyridamole and other anti-platelet drugs: This is mainly used in patients with significant involvement of the coronary arteries and a high risk for thrombus formation.

 - Low-molecular-weight heparin, Warfarin, and other anticoagulants: Used in patients with a high risk of thrombus formation, especially patients with large aneurysms.